ropensci/stats19/README.md

 ## Data download

 **stats19** enables download of raw stats19 data with `dl_*` functions.
-The following code chunk, for example, downloads zip files containing Stats19 data from 2005 to 2014:
+The following code chunk, for example, downloads and unzips a .zip file containing Stats19 data from 2005 to 2014:

 ``` r
 dl_stats19_2005_2014()